-47) How long do I have to repay in a Chapter 13?
+47. How long do I have to repay in Chapter 13?

 You can s-t-r-e-t-c-h out your payments and take up to 5 years, but no longer.
 Kentucky state rules require that you can take up to 5 years to catch up overdue payments to stop a foreclosure or repossession.

-48) What happens if I quit making my payments in a Chapter 13?
+48. What happens if I quit making my payments in Chapter 13?

 Your Chapter 13 will be dismissed from Court, and you will go back to owing the original debt and being unprotected.
 If you refile a Chapter 13. you may not get the automatic stay and you may have to file a motion to obtain the stay or be denied if the case was dismissed for cause.

-49) Can I reduce my monthly payments in a Chapter 13?
+49. Can I reduce my monthly payments in Chapter 13?

 Yes, a Chapter 13 can reduce your monthly payments.
 It can also reduce your interest rates to 8%, or even 0% on priority debts such as taxes, secured, and unsecured debts.

-No. You can repay as little as 0% to unsecured creditors in a Chapter 13.
-Your Chapter 13 must pay at least what a Chapter 7 would have paid.
-Certain plans may pay much less than 10%, if that is all you can afford.
+No. You can repay as little as 0% to unsecured creditors in Chapter 13.
+Chapter 13 must pay at least what Chapter 7 would have paid.
+Certain plans may pay much less than 10% if that is all you can afford.
 You must repay your disposable income.

-51) Can I pay some creditors and not others in a Chapter 13?
+51. Can I pay some creditors and not others in Chapter 13?

 “Debt Settlement Services” are agencies that pocket 10-50% of the monthly money that you pay to them as fees for their “counseling”.
 Most of these services will combine your bills and send a partial payment to each bill that you owe.
 Your credit will be listed by the credit card companies as delinquent for sending in partial payment, and the reduced amounts sent in may not even cover the interest that a debt charges.
 These “Counseling Services” often pretend to be non-profit charities.
 Many file Bankruptcy themselves, taking your money with them, or move and set up in a new corporate name.
 Try a Google search for “Ameridebt and the FTC.”

-You should keep a copy of your Bankruptcy, with your tax papers, for at least 7 years.
-You will need them for any mortgage application. but they are now filed electronically and available for download at any Bankruptcy attorney’s office if you filed after October 2002.
-You are only required to keep tax receipts 3 years—after 3 years they have the burden of proof—but keep tax and Bankruptcy records for 7 years anyway.
+Keep a copy of your Bankruptcy, with your tax papers, for at least 7 years.
+For one thing, you need them for a future mortgage application.
+However, they are part of an electronic filing system which means they are available for download at any Bankruptcy attorney’s office—if you filed after October 2002.
+For tax receipts, the requirement is to keep them for 3 years.
+After 3 years they have the burden of proof.
+But, regardless, we recommend that you keep all your tax and Bankruptcy records for 7 years.